In partnership with:

 Axelerant teams helped deliver a scalable multisite solution that could keep pace with the customer’s growth.
 With this, they can now create brand sites that bring together content and commerce capabilities to deliver a seamless user experience.

 About the customer

 The customer is an enterprise-level retail megalith composed of some of the world’s most recognized brands and household names.
-The franchise currently operates across the whole of Europe, the Middle East, North Africa, and Turkey with:
+The franchise currently operates internationally across the major countries in the world with:

 Of the nearly 90 brands in the customer’s portfolio, some were on Drupal, while others used a mix of open source and proprietary CMSs.
 Not all had a web presence.
 In a lot of Middle Eastern markets, there are no online stores.
 Most brands here had physical stores.
 Others had a web presence, but no eCommerce capabilities.

 Given all this, there was a lack of standardization across the brands, both in terms of the customers’ as well as the editors’ experience.
 It also meant that the client was spending a lot on maintaining and updating these sites, while losing precious time in launching new brands online.

 They needed to consolidate the digital experience across their diverse brands.
 These were their four key goals:

 01. Consolidate All Brands

 03. Content And eCommerce